-- D&O insurance typically protects individual board members as well as employees, volunteers & the organization itself in the instance of a civil suit: slip & falls, accidents, employment-related, someone believes the board intentionally took a significant improper action, etc. - Almost 95% of claims against D&O policies are employment-related, including harassment, discrimination, and wrongful termination. - Per Nonprofits Insurance Alliance Group, annually 1 in 25 nonprofits has a D&O claim against them, nearly all employment-related. - The average D&O claim costs \$35,000 to resolve (a combination of legal defense costs and settlement payments). - 10% of claims will cost more than \$100,000 to resolve. - If an organization has no employees, its risk of claims against board members is low, but so is the premium for such coverage. - o It still makes sense to buy D&O, if for no other reason than to give board members peace of mind. - But since each policy is different, sometimes with different features even at the same insurance company, it is important to confirm with your broker that both individuals and the organization are covered, and that coverage for employment practices is included.
+- Almost 95% of claims against D&O policies are employment-related, including harassment, discrimination, and wrongful termination. - Per Nonprofits Insurance Alliance Group, annually 1 in 25 nonprofits has a D&O claim against them, nearly all employment-related. - The average D&O claim costs \$35,000 to resolve (a combination of legal defense costs and settlement payments). - 10% of claims will cost more than \$100,000 to resolve. - If an organization has no employees, its risk of claims against board members is low, but so is the premium for such coverage. - It still makes sense to buy D&O, if for no other reason than to give board members peace of mind. - But since each policy is different, sometimes with different features even at the same insurance company, it is important to confirm with your broker that both individuals and the organization are covered, and that coverage for employment practices is included.